denisacostaq/resume/src/README.md

     *[Todo list](https://github.com/denisacostaq/todolist-go)* is a basic demo
     to demostrate how to use the golang [revel](https://revel.github.io/manual/index.html) framework for creating a
-    RESTFull fullstack web application using AngularJS for the frontend and gorm as ORM library.
+    RESTFull full-stack web application using AngularJS for the frontend and gorm as ORM library.

     *[clang-format-binary-releases](https://github.com/denisacostaq/clang-format-binary-releases)*